-Slow Flow and Restorative Yoga
+Slow Flow Yoga

 This guided meditation practice comes from the ancient Vedas but its message resonates with modern people: “Everything is as it should be in the moment.
 Rest into that awareness.”
 As “the yoga of sleep,” Yoga Nidra brings the body into a state similar to sleep, but encourages the mind to remain awake and alert.
 The practice includes deep relaxation, breath awareness, and balancing of the five elements and the seven chakras.
 Benefits include: more restful sleep, calm nervous system, better self-image, and ability to cope with life’s daily routine.

 Prana is the vital life force that energizes every thought and action.
 Yoga is a practice that helps people increase, direct and effectively use this pranic energy.
 In this class we’ll learn more about the power of Prana to enhance health and vitality, and we’ll practice the five pranic breaths (based on the five Prana Vayus) and the package of eight pranayama, a series anyone can learn and practice every day to balance mind and body.